Galactich/cut_graph_boost_model/README.md

 ## Acknowledgements

-The implementations of the loss functions mentioned in our work are publicly available
+The implementations of the loss functions mentioned in our work are publicly available:

+- c